 In October, our volunteers made two visits to the ED at Hinchingbrooke Hospital to listen to local people’s experiences.
-The visits were ‘unannounced’ and were done using our power to Enter and View.
+These visits were unannounced and made using our power to Enter and View.
 This is Healthwatch's legal right to visit places that provide publicly funded health or care, to see and hear how people experience those services.

 Patients in the ED were seen within the four-hour target, with about half being seen within one hour.